 However, doing all these can cause your page load time to increase.

-Make sure the tools that you want to use, loads their “async” code only after all the elements of the website loads completely.
+Make sure the tools that you want to use, loads their “async” code only after all the elements of the website load completely.

 For example, websites use push notifications as an important marketing tool to re-engage with their users.
 Integrating a push notification tool to your website can sometimes increase the overall page load time.
 Free Push notifications tools like Truepush loads the async code after your web page has loaded all the elements.
 This makes it easier for websites to integrate the tool without affecting their user experience.